 Vitamin C is always a good idea for the treatment of all respiratory infections.
 Many doctors recommend 1g twice a day during treatment.

-Zinc is known to limit viral replication in human cells, and it is aided in its entry into cells by a zinc ionophore, such as hydroxychloroquine, quercetin, or epigallocatechin gallate or EGCG.
+Zinc sulfate, gluconate or citrate is known to limit viral replication in human cells when aided in its entry into cells by a zinc ionophore, such as hydroxychloroquine the most effective option, quercetin, or epigallocatechin gallate or EGCG.
+Avoid zinc picolinate.

 Early administration of inhaled budesonide reduced the likelihood of needing urgent medical care and reduced time to recovery after early COVID-19.

 Azithromycin is known to reduce the length of the disease and the time required to test negative.
 Please note that azithromycin is considered as a bacteriostatic: it stops bacteria, and as antiviral at the same time.
 Alternatively use doxycycline.

 Other treatments may be available at the discretion of the pharmacy, however all need to have been considered safe medicines for many years before their inclusion in a treatment kit.
 For this reason the treatment kits should include only existing or repurposed medicines rather than new or experimental treatments.

 Early treatment will considerably reduce the number of patients for whom the disease will progress to a possible hospitalisation stage, as most respiratory diseases can be treated at home if treatment is began early enough.
 There is no reason for treatment to be delayed, as this is what ultimately can put a patient’s life at risk.